 Avocado soup is lusciously creamy and rich with lots of good flavors like lime, garlic, onion, cumin and cilantro.
 This recipe is based on a Columbian soup called Crema de Aguacate.

-Avocado Soup is full of rich and delicious flavor.
-Which wasn’t surprising when I realized that it is made in basically the same way as other creamy soups.
-That is, nobody just mashes up the ingredient and adds water.
-Duh.
-To make Avocado Soup, you sauté onions and garlic in olive oil and then add chicken broth, lime juice, mashed avocado, cumin and salt.
+To make Avocado Soup, you sauté onions and garlic in olive oil and then add chicken broth, lime juice, mashed avocado, cumin, and salt.
 You cook that for a bit.
 Then puree it until smooth.
 The final touch is to add half and half and heat it all through.

 See?
 There’s so much flavor there.
 I actually wound up addicted to it and ate most of the pot of soup myself the first time I made it.
 Every time I walked by it, I had a few spoonfuls until very little was left.
 You’re going to love this one too.
 I just know it!